Why demand patterns matter

 Scenario B: Saturday move from a terrace on a permit street to Silksworth.
 Kerb space is contested, adding a longer carry.
 Earlier start helps, but spillover from prior jobs tightens unloading.

 Scenario C: End-of-month flat-to-flat with loading bay booking and lift share near student streets.
 School-run delays on A690 plus key-release timing and lift queues extend the schedule.
+One place this pattern becomes visible is man and van services in Monkwearmouth.

 Practical scheduling checklist